Impact through original research

 While at Berkeley I wrote

-my most read, least cited, and possibly - some think- my most helpful contribution (see: Some Modest Advice for Graduate Students).
+My most read, least cited, and possibly - some think- my most helpful contribution.

 The data I gathered for my PhD at British Columbia concerned the rapid evolution of life histories in mosquito fish from the time they had been introduced to Hawaii in 1905 up to the time I sampled them in the early 1970's.
 At Berkeley and in my first academic position - assistant professor at Reed College - I continued this work on mosquito fish.
 It resulted in two major conclusions: